 There are two kinds of paid campsites – the private campsites and the ones next to a refugio.
 The prices vary, usually the ones next to a refugio are more expensive.
 The difference between both are the facilities you can find: private campsites offer a place to cook, toilets, showers and water as well as a small shop.
 At the refugios you have the possibility of using the restaurant, a minimarket and sometimes you have plugs to charge the batteries of your camera.

 Important: During the last few years the visitor numbers to the park increased strongly.
-Unless you are hiking in low season you need to reserve each campsite in advance for the exact day you want to stay there.
+Therefore you need to reserve each campsite well in advance for the exact day you want to stay there.
 You can do so on the website of the companies.
+Fantastico Sur raised their prices dramatically and only offers platform camping with fullboard options for Los Cuernos & Chileno (try to avoid by using Francés and Torre Central).
+If you're late to the party your only chance is to book a guided trek, as those have reserved spots for their dates.
+Another option is to do day tours and day hikes which I highlight in this article.

 First of all: in Patagonia you can have basically everything in one day, this means: snow, rain and sun.
 You'll always have very strong winds to deal with, this means: up to more than 100 km/h.
 Speaking for the summer season you should be prepared to temperatures until below 0°C. In winter it can be quite cold.
 I personally recommend to hike during the shoulder season October/November and March/April to avoid the crowds (depending on the exact date you might also not need to book camp sites in advance).